gajus/eslint-plugin-jsdoc/README.md

 so be sure to add back `inheritdoc` if you wish its presence to cause exemption of the rule.

-<a name="eslint-plugin-jsdoc-rules-require-example-options-19-exemptnoarguments"></a>
+<a name="eslint-plugin-jsdoc-rules-require-example-options-21-exemptnoarguments"></a>
 ##### <code>exemptNoArguments</code>

 Boolean to indicate that no-argument functions should not be reported for missing `@example` declarations.

-<a name="eslint-plugin-jsdoc-rules-require-example-options-19-contexts-4"></a>
+<a name="eslint-plugin-jsdoc-rules-require-example-options-21-contexts-6"></a>
 ##### <code>contexts</code>

-Set this to an array of strings representing the AST context where you wish the rule to be applied (e.g., `ClassDeclaration` for ES6 classes).
+Set this to an array of strings representing the AST context (or an object with `context` and `comment` properties) where you wish the rule to be applied.
+(e.g., `ClassDeclaration` for ES6
+classes).
 Overrides the default contexts (see below).
 Set to `"any"` if you want the rule to apply to any jsdoc block throughout your files.

 See the ["AST and Selectors"](#eslint-plugin-jsdoc-advanced-ast-and-selectors) section of our README for more on the expected format.

-<a name="eslint-plugin-jsdoc-rules-require-example-options-19-checkconstructors"></a>
+<a name="eslint-plugin-jsdoc-rules-require-example-options-21-checkconstructors"></a>
 ##### <code>checkConstructors</code>

 A value indicating whether `constructor`s should be checked.
 Defaults to `true`.

-<a name="eslint-plugin-jsdoc-rules-require-example-options-19-checkgetters"></a>
+<a name="eslint-plugin-jsdoc-rules-require-example-options-21-checkgetters"></a>
 ##### <code>checkGetters</code>

 A value indicating whether getters should be checked.
 Defaults to `false`.

-<a name="eslint-plugin-jsdoc-rules-require-example-options-19-checksetters"></a>
+<a name="eslint-plugin-jsdoc-rules-require-example-options-21-checksetters"></a>
 ##### <code>checkSetters</code>

 A value indicating whether setters should be checked.
 Defaults to `false`.